 How easy would it be if there was some magic trick to make your windows gleam just with the snap of your fingers?
-Sadly, we don’t live in an alternative universe of fairy tales and we need to do some work in order to get the shiny look back on our windows.
+Sadly, we don’t live in an alternate universe of fairy tales and we need to do some work, in order to get the shiny look back on our windows.

 So, here you’ll find the best practical window cleaning tips and tricks using eco-friendly methods and how to save yourself from unwanted mistakes during the process.

 Let’s start with the tools you’ll need:

 - Spray bottle